JuanchiCodes/CodingProgress/README.md

 # CodingProgress
-This are my C++ beginner projects.
+These are my C++ beginner projects.